Siraj urges masses to express total solidarity with Kashmiris

-LAHORE: Ameer, Jamaat-e-Islami, Pakistan, Senator Sirajul Haq, has appealed to the nation to come out on roads in hundreds of thousands tomorrow to express their solidarity with the Kashmiri brothers and sisters and to give a clear message to India and the United Nations (UN) that they would not rest till the Kashmir issue was resolved.
+LAHORE: Ameer, Jamaat e Islami, Pakistan, Senator Sirajul Haq, has appealed to the nation to come out on roads in hundreds of thousands tomorrow to express solidarity with the Kashmiri brothers and sisters and to give a clear message to India and the united Nations that they will not rest till the Kashmir issue was resolved.

 Talking to different delegations at Mansoora on Saturday, he said that a permanent solution of the Kashmir issue was imperative for lasting peace in South Asia and to resolve the conflict between two nuclear powers in the light of the UN resolutions.